-Online Orientation available for students registered for Coop
+Online Orientation is available for students registered for Coop.

 In order to participate in Coop Ed, please complete the online application first.
-COOP 670 for Spring 2021 is currently open for registration.
 This course has a cohort restriction.
 Once you complete the application you will receive the cohort code needed for registration.

 Upon completion of the program students will be able to: